Arizona Home Insurance Average Cost and Coverages

 The Phoenix-Mesa-Scottsdale area has become especially popular.
 In fact, it’s now the country’s fastest-growing metro area, thanks in part to ample job opportunities, especially in the economic, tech, bioscience, and manufacturing industries.
 As of 2020, three out of four new residents moved to Phoenix from elsewhere; so if you’re thinking of moving to the city, you’ll find lots of other transplants who might be looking for new friends.

-If you own rental property, you want to make money on your investment—not lose it.
-So when disaster strikes, landlord insurance can protect you.
-This type of policy covers building damage from perils like fire, wind, hail, electric malfunction, and vandalism.
-It also covers damage to kitchen appliances or any furnishings that you provide for tenants.
-And if a tenant or visitor tumbles down the stairs and gets hurt, your policy’s liability protection may cover their medical expenses too.
+- Landlord insurance.
+If you own a rental property, this covers building damage from perils like fire, wind, electric malfunction, and vandalism.
+It also covers damage to kitchen appliances or any furnishings you provide for tenants.